 - ½ cup massaged kale, thinly sliced

 - 2 tablespoons extra virgin olive oil

-- Preheat oven to 375º F and prepare a baking sheet.
-Spread acorn squash slices on baking sheet in a single layer.
+Preheat oven to 375º F and spread acorn squash slices on baking pan in a single layer.

-- In a medium bowl, whisk together sunflower oil, 1 tablespoon apple cider vinegar, maple syrup, cumin, paprika, and soy sauce.
-Pour over squash and place baking sheet in the oven.
-Roast until squash is fork-tender, about 35-40 minutes.
+In a medium bowl, whisk together sunflower oil, apple cider vinegar, maple syrup, cumin, paprika, and soy sauce.
+Pour over squash and roast 35-40 minutes, or until squash is fork-tender.

-- When squash is ready, remove baking sheet from the oven, and transfer roasted squash to a serving dish.
-Top with barley and kale mixture, and sprinkle toasted seeds on top.
-Drizzle with extra virgin olive oil and remaining 2 tablespoons apple cider vinegar.
-Enjoy!
+Remove squash from the oven and transfer to a serving dish.
+Top with barley and seeds.
+Serve with extra virgin olive oil and apple cider vinegar.